Thought Leadership

 Additionally, recent evidence shows that smaller community banks are equally susceptible to cyberattacks as larger ones.
 Therefore, the demand for improved cybersecurity will continue to rise significantly.

 All of these factors prove that it's more important than ever for banks to maintain strong security measures and invest in fraud prevention and detection tools to respond quickly to security breaches.
-Otherwise, they may put themselves at risk of a data breach, which -- according to the 2022 IBM Cost of a Data Breach Report -- can exceed $5 million on average in the financial services industry.
+Otherwise, they may put themselves at risk of a data breach, which - according to the 2024 IBM Cost of a Data Breach Report - is $4.88 million on average in the financial services industry.

 Softjourn offers modern security offerings to ensure your company is as protected as it can be.
-Our team has 15+ of experience in developing secure payment systems that protect your customers' sensitive financial data.
+Our team has over 20 years of experience in developing secure payment systems that protect your customers' sensitive financial data.
 From online payment gateways to mobile payment apps, we have the expertise to deliver cutting-edge solutions that meet the highest security standards.

 Banks Can Leverage Fintech Security Measures to Fight Fraud